kumuluz/kumuluzee-security/README.md

 }
 ```

+**NOTE**: When using the non CDI security constraint annotations note that these constraints behave as if they were declared in
+the **web.xml** descriptor, i.e. the url patterns do not support path parameters.

 The security extension also supports CDI based security, which means that security constraints are checked and resolved
 during method invocation.
 To enable CDI based security just add `@Secured` annotation to the CDI bean and use the
 standard Java security annotations as before.